-Kura is proud of its tagline “Safer, Greener, Smarter travel”, and is now pleased to be able to announce a major step forward on its “Greener” pledge.
-Kura is committed to reducing its impact on the environment and this year is moving closer to this goal.
+Kura is proud of its tagline “Safer, Greener, Smarter travel”, and is passionate about reducing its impact on the environment.

 Kura is committed to doing its part to limit global temperature rise to 1.5°C by:

-- targeting carbon neutrality during 2023 in partnership with Climate Impact Partners;
+- targeting carbon neutrality every year in partnership with Climate Impact Partners;

 - working with its customers and suppliers to move towards reducing emissions to net-zero by 2030.